 Need more information?

-On 14 November, 2014, Gocompare.com checked 135 current accounts from 36 providers listed on the matrix of independent financial researcher Defaqto and found that 45 had a cashback reward scheme as an incentive for using the account.
+On 8 March, 2019, GoCompare checked 138 current accounts from 38 providers listed on the matrix of independent financial researcher Defaqto and found that 64 had a cashback reward scheme as an incentive for using the account.

-However, 26 of these (58%) charged a monthly fee for the account and fees ranged from £2 to £40 a month.
+However, 44 of these (69%) charged a monthly fee for the account.

-Ideally, you should earn far more than you're paying out, so do a quick calculation to check that will be the case before you sign up.
+Ideally, you should earn far more than you're paying out, so do a quick calculation to check that'll be the case before you open an account.

 Things to consider